atifaziz/LinqPadless/README.md

 cause compilation errors when the compiled C# script is executed.
 This issue can be addressed by using faking/emulation library of sorts, like [FakeLinqPad][fakelp].

+All limitations also apply when generating executables, but in addition, executables can only reference assemblies (whether from NuGet packages or otherwise) placed in the same directory or sub-directories below.

 [linqpad]: http://www.linqpad.net/